dgaydukov/cert-aws/sa/files/sa.md

 * please note that both standard & serverless aurora support only MySql/Postgres.
 MariaDB (fork of MySql) is unsupported, there is separate RDS type for this.
 * cluster volume always encrypted (you can choose encryption key, but you can't disable encryption)
 * use cases: new apps, infrequently used apps, variable/unpredictable workloads, multi-tenant apps
-* it doesn't support: cloning, global database, multi-master cluster, replicas, iam db access, backtracking
 * accessible only from VPC (have no public IP).
 If you create lambda in same subnet as db you can access db from lambda
 * scaling point - time when aurora can start scaling, if not found within 5 min, value of `ForceApplyCapacityChange` timeout used.
 In this case if you have running transaction you can get error: `ERROR 1105 (HY000): The last transaction was aborted due to Seamless Scaling.
 Please retry.`
-* data api - special api to run query, use it outside vpc to access db Aurora global:
+* data api - special api to run query, use it outside vpc to access db
+* doesn't support: cloning, global database, multi-master cluster, replicas, iam db access, backtracking Aurora global:
 * spans multiple regions (one master region with both read/write and up to 5 replica regions with only read), enable low-latency global reads and disaster recovery
 * cross-region replication is fast, usually less than 1 sec
-* it doesn't support: serverless, backtracking
+* doesn't support: serverless, backtracking

 ###### CloudTrail
 CT - service that logs activity of your aws account (who made request, what params were passed, when and so on..).
 It's useful for compliance, when you need to ensure that only certain rules have ever been applied.
 On average event appear in CT after 15 min after api call was made.
-There are 3 types of logs
+There are 3 types of logs:
 * management events - api calls to modify aws resources (create ec2/s3 and so on...)
 * data events - api calls to modify actual data (s3 get/put/delete object + lambda calls)
 * insights events - CT use ML (Machine Learning) to determine any anomaly (like spike in some api calls) and notify you.